-The Company's sole reporting segment is one where we sell proprietary nutritional supplements, skin care and antiaging products, and weight-management and fitness products through network marketing distribution channels operating in twenty-four countries.
+The Company's sole reporting segment is one where we sell proprietary nutritional supplements, skin care and anti-aging products, and weightmanagement and fitness products through network marketing distribution channels operating in twenty-four countries.
 Each of the business units receives associate fees or sells similar packs (in the case of Mexico and South Korea, where packs have not been replaced with associate fees, see Note 1, Organization and Summary of Significant Accounting Policies) and products and possesses similar economic characteristics, such as selling prices and gross margins.
 In each country, the Company markets its products and pays commissions and incentives in similar market environments.
 The Company's management reviews its financial information by country and focuses its internal reporting and analysis of revenues by pack sales and associate fees and product sales.
 The Company sells its products through its independent associates who occupy positions in our network and distribute products through similar distribution channels in each country.
-No single independent associate has ever accounted for more than 10% of the Company's consolidated net sales.
 The Company also operates a non-direct selling business in mainland China.
 Our subsidiary in China, Meitai, is operating as a traditional retailer under a cross-border e-commerce model.
 Meitai cannot legally conduct a direct selling business in China unless it acquires a direct selling license in China.

 The Company operates facilities in eleven countries and sells product in twenty-five countries around the world.
 These facilities are located in the United States, Canada, Australia, the United Kingdom, Japan, the Republic of Korea (South Korea), Taiwan, South Africa, Mexico, Hong Kong and China.
 Each facility services different geographic areas.
-We currently sell our products in three regions: (i) the Americas (the United States, Canada and Mexico); (ii) EMEA (Austria, the Czech Republic, Denmark, Estonia, Finland, Germany, the Republic of Ireland, Namibia, the Netherlands, Norway, South Africa, Spain, Sweden and the United Kingdom); (iii) Asia/Pacific (Australia, Japan, New Zealand, the Republic of Korea, Singapore, Taiwan, Hong Kong and China).
+We currently sell our products in three regions: (i) the Americas (the United States, Canada and Mexico); (ii) EMEA (Austria, the Czech Republic, Denmark, Estonia, Finland, Germany, the Republic of Ireland, Namibia, the Netherlands, Norway, South Africa, Spain, Sweden and the United Kingdom); and (iii) Asia/Pacific (Australia, Japan, New Zealand, the Republic of Korea, Singapore, Taiwan, Hong Kong and China).